-- Level A, B and C - Family, Friend, and Neighbor Care (Out of child's home) (FNO) - Family, Friend, and Neighbor Care (In the child's home) (FNI).
+- Level A, B and C - Non-related Family, Friend, and Neighbor Care Out of child's home (FNO) - Non-related Family, Friend, and Neighbor Care In the child's home (FNI). - Related Family, Friend, and Neighbor Care Out of the child's home (FRO). - Related Family, Friend, and Neighbor Care in the child's home (FRI).

-NOTE: The SC Voucher Program may enroll and reimburse regulated centerbased, group or family child care providers that operate outside the state of South Carolina.
+NOTE: The SC Voucher Program may enroll and reimburse regulated center-based, group or family child care providers that operate outside the state of South Carolina.
 Out of state Family, Friend and Neighbor (FFN) providers will be approved only for child protective service and foster care cases and only with prior approval of the arrangement by the designated program staff and human service worker.
-(See Section 5.7.7)